Palliative and Supportive Care Research is a key workstream within the Community Theme of the Wales Cancer Research Centre (WCRC).

 The workstream is led from the Marie Curie Palliative Care Research Centre (MCPCRC), which is hosted by Cardiff University and is based at the School of Medicine, Heath Park.

-Dr Anthony Byrne (Director MCPCRC and Consultant in Palliative Medicine) is the Community Theme lead; Dr Annmarie Nelson (Scientific Director MCPCRC) and Prof Simon Noble (Palliative Consultant and Clinical Reader in Palliative Medicine) are the Palliative and Supportive Care workstream leads.
+Dr Anthony Byrne (Director MCPCRC and Consultant in Palliative Medicine) is the Community Theme lead; Prof Annmarie Nelson (Scientific Director MCPCRC) and Prof Simon Noble (Palliative Consultant and Clinical Reader in Palliative Medicine) are the Palliative and Supportive Care workstream leads.

 Marie Curie Palliative Care Research Centre (MCPCRC)